Reactive-Network/reactive-bounties/README.md

 A successful Reactive dApp bounty application MUST:

-- Implement the frontend (web interface), smart contracts, and reactive smart contracts for any of the use cases below.
+- Implement the front end (web interface), smart contracts, and reactive smart contracts for any of the use cases below.
 - Fulfill all the requirements for the Reactive Smart Contract application described above.
-If you’re only specialized in frontend, consider teaming up with a smart contract developer.
+If you’re only specialized in the front end, consider teaming up with a smart contract developer.
 - The repository MUST contain the code for the front end of the dApp, as well as the deploy scripts and instructions.
 - The cover letter should include a video of the participant running the intended workflow in their dApp.

 ## Judging Criteria

-The best application in each Reactive Smart Contract bounty will be awarded with the specified reward.
-Each number is USDT worth of PRQ tokens.
+- The best application in each Reactive Smart Contract bounty will be awarded a specified amount of PRQ tokens equivalent to 400 or 600 USDT, depending on the bounty type you pick.
+One participant / team (authentified by an email and an Ethereum address) is only eligible for 2 Reactive Smart Contract bounties.

-The best application in Reactive dApp bounty will be awarded with the 1200 USDT worth of PRQ tokens.
-One can win this bounty without winning the Reactive Smart Contract bounty, as well as win both.
+- The best application in the Reactive dApp category will be awarded the amount of PRQ tokens equivalent to 1200 USDT.
+Participants can win the Reactive dApp bounty without winning the Reactive Smart Contract bounty, and it is possible to win both.

-The best submission will be determined by the jury of the PARSIQ team members subjectively.
-We will explain the decision in the winner announcement.
+- A jury of PARSIQ team members will subjectively determine the best submission.
+The decision will be explained in the winner announcement.

-The bounties are deliberately described briefly and generally to encourage the participants to come up with their own features and solutions.
+- The bounties are intentionally described in a brief and general manner, aiming to encourage participants to develop their own original features and solutions.

+## Where to Start and Get Support

+- Start by cloning [this repository](https://github.com/Reactive-Network/reactive-bounties) and running the code.
+- See the information on Reactive Testnet and Faucet [here](https://github.com/Reactive-Network/reactive-bounties).
+- Take a look at the [Documentation](https://dev.reactive.network/docs/getting-started) and the [Educational Course](https://dev.reactive.network/education/introduction).
+- For any additional technical or organizational information, please join our [Telegram Developer Community](https://t.me/reactivedevs/9).

 ## Reactive Smart Contract Bounties